THE TRANSCENDENT HUMANITY

 There will be no lying in the new world.
 God does not lie, and there will be nothing in the Kingdom of God that is not in the image of God.

 Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.
 Outside are the dogs, those who practice magic arts, the sexually immoral, the murderers, the idolaters and everyone who loves and practices falsehood.
 (Revelation 22:14,15)

-If accepting Christ as our Savior does not lead us in paths of righteousness, then the Lord is not truly our Shepherd and the promises of the twenty-third Psalm do not apply to us.
+If accepting Christ as our Savior does not lead us in paths of righteousness, then the Lord is not truly our Shepherd and the promises of Psalm 23 do not apply to us.

-All saved human beings are to be made in God's image, to be free from all uncleanness, and to behave righteously.
-But some are called to a higher rank in the Kingdom, and on this basis possess more Divine Life, more holiness of personality.
+All saved human beings are to be made in God’s image, to be free from all uncleanness, and to behave righteously.
+But some are called to a higher rank in the Kingdom, and on this basis, possess more Divine Life and more holiness of personality.

 We now are in a period in the Kingdom of God when God is judging us concerning the darkness that is in us.
 Divine judgment reveals to us what is spiritually clean and what is spiritually unclean.
-We are to press forward in God until our new personality has been perfected in holiness.
+We are to press forward in God until our new personalities have been perfected in holiness.

 The Son of Man will send out his angels, and they will weed out of his kingdom everything that causes sin and all who do evil.
 They will throw them into the fiery furnace, where there will be weeping and gnashing of teeth.
 Then the righteous will shine like the sun in the kingdom of their Father.
 He who has ears, let him hear.
 (Matthew 13:41-43)

 When Divine fire burns away the uncleanness, and the Life of Jesus Christ enters, then righteousness shines forth as the sun.